Foxy247/Foxy247/README.md

 - 👋 Hi, I’m @Emanuel Koelbl
-- 👀 I’m interested in Full Stack Web Dev
+- 👀 I’m a Front End Web Developer
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...